harrykhlo/rugby_club/README.md

 - Route of Eligibility Report Page
   The Eligibility Report Page is at /admin/eligibilityreport/print of the site.
 The eligibility records, club name and date of eligibility are required to be given in the form of a POST request.

+## Edit Member Page (is entered from admin page)

+This page is brought by a button click on the admin page.
+The button is at the first column of the member list on the admin page.

+- Functions of Edit Member Page
+  This Edit Member Page allows admin to update the member details belonging to the admin's club.
+The following details can be updated.

+  - First Name;
+  - Last Name;
+  - Address 1;
+  - Address 2;
+  - City;
+  - Email;
+  - Phone; and
+  - Birthday.

+- Route of Edit Member Page
+  The member page is at /admin/member/update?adminid=`<admin id>`&memberid=`<member id>` of the site.
+The admin id and member id from the admin page and the row of the member list respectively are required to be given in the form of a GET request.